-Filter February is the time of the year we focus on everything which involves filtration on your pond.
+Filter February, your yearly filter service, the time of the year we focus on everything which involves filtration on your pond.
 This includes your water pumps, UV lights, aeration pumps, skimmers, auto fills, and of course the filters.
 These items are serviced and monitored on our regular maintenance program.
 However, parts eventually wear out or become clogged and may need to be replaced or thoroughly cleaned.
 Having this additional service performed can help eliminate costly repairs, equipment from needing to be replaced or physical damage to the liner or plumbing of the pond.
 This service is done beginning in December to the end of Spring!
 Not just February!

 The Elements of “Filter February”

-A Filter February visit is an inspection and servicing of pond and water feature equipment that we do at the end of Winter to the beginning of Spring.
+A Filter February visit is a yearly filter service, an inspection and servicing of pond and water feature equipment.
+We do this at the end of Winter to the beginning of Spring.
 Due to the warmer temperatures on the way, this is a great time to make sure that your equipment is working properly and is effective.

 Allowing a simple component such as a pump or filter O-ring to become cracked may lead to water leaks, inefficient filtering, or possible severe damage.